What Is the 18th Ward?

 New Orleans is divided into 17 wards.
 The 18th Ward is where kids from across the city play together.

 We created the 18th Ward to increase youth access to sports by eliminating barriers to participation.
-We work with kids between 4 and 8 years old.
+We work with youth from ages 3-24.
 Everyone is welcome to play with us regardless of gender, race, income or neighborhood.
 We provide high-quality programs and trained coaches to make sure kids have fun and learn the foundational skills to feel successful in sports.

 Our Core Components

-We leverage our expertise in the field of education by using best practices in teaching to help kids master the foundational skills embedded in sports.
-We prioritize the key fundamentals in each sport and teach our athletes through skill-driven activities and games.
-While 40% of youth sports coaches have no training, we train all of our coaches.
-We recruit young leaders and teenage athletes to serve as coaches in our community.
+We use best practices in teaching to help kids master the foundational skills embedded in sports.
+While 40% of youth sports coaches have no training, we train 100% of our coaches.
 We believe the lessons learned and experience gained in our programs will fuel leadership pipelines in our city for years to come.

 How We Play

 We want our kids to have fun AND learn.
-During the first portion of each practice, kids rotate in small groups to different stations.
+During each practice, kids rotate in small groups to different stations.
 They participate in skill-building exercises and game-based activities.
-Each training station is tailored to the age-appropriate and developmental levels of each small group.
-During the final portion of each practice, we split into teams and scrimmage.

 We don’t draft or rate players.
-Instead, we prefer to mix up the teams each week to create fun, competitive games.
 Conversations after each practice/game are less about the scoreboard and more about which skills a player is improving on during games and which one they want to work on to get better.

 Youth Sports Participation

-We created our program to address the gaps in youth sports participation:
+We created our program to address the gaps in youth sports:

-- In New Orleans: less than 20% of kids in Orleans Parish are active in sports.
+- Local: less than 20% of kids in Orleans Parish are active in sports.

 - Based on race/ethnicity: youth representation across the country for black athletes is 8% for youth soccer, 10% for baseball, 14% for football, and 25% for basketball.
 (Sports & Fitness Industry Association)